aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 -  mixed otherwise;

-then mixed stands were selected and geometries were rasterised (presence = 1, NA otherwise).
-Rasterisation was performed by `egvtools:polygon2input()` restricting to pixels outside clearcut mask and covering background with value
+then mixed stands are selected and geometries were rasterised (presence = 1, NA otherwise).
+Rasterisation is performed by `egvtools:polygon2input()` restricting to pixels outside clearcut mask and covering background with value
 0. The resulting layer was then aggregated to EGV resolution with `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
-At the very end, layer was standardised by subtracting the arithmetic mean and dividing by root mean squared error.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+At the very end, layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.